gunass/afl-gui/README-GUI.md

 -----------------------------------------------
 1. First, install gtk3 dependencies on your machine via sudo apt-get install libgtk-3-0 libgtk-3-dev

+2. Move all files in this repository directly to your AFL folder (i.e. wherever "afl-fuzz.c" is) and run make clean all there if you haven't already

-2. You should then be able to compile afl-gui using pkg-config with ``gcc afl-gui.c -o afl-gui `pkg-config --cflags --libs gtk+-3.0```
+3. You should then be able to compile afl-gui using pkg-config with ``gcc afl-gui.c -o afl-gui `pkg-config --cflags --libs gtk+-3.0```

-3. The wrapper is run by entering
+4. The wrapper is run by entering
 	./afl-gui

 The Application